breath holding dangers

 The Physiological Explanation for Breath Holding Dangers

 Conscious, connected breathwork (CCB) involves mild hyperventilation, elevating pH levels and reducing carbon dioxide (CO2) levels.
 While this is generally not problematic or harmful, it’s crucial to understand that CO2 serves as a vital trigger signaling the need to breathe.[2]
 When individuals intentionally hold their breath after CCB, they can hold their breath significantly longer then they normally could.
 However, the absence of the CO2 alarm bell means they may not be alerted to diminishing oxygen levels.
 This can lead to severe hypoxia, a condition where the body is deprived of sufficient oxygen at the tissue level.[3]
-The consequences may range from a temporary hypoxic blackout to loss of motor control (LMC) and, in severe cases, a seizure, catching the individual off guard as the alarm system is effectively disarmed.[4],[5]
+The consequences can vary from a temporary hypoxic blackout and loss of motor control (LMC) to, in more severe cases, a seizure.
+These effects demonstrate the body’s innate survival mechanisms in action, overriding the person’s egoic breath-hold and restoring normal breathing before any lasting damage can occur.[4],[5]

 Important Aside: Seizures Rarely Cause Lasting Harm